Logo

 While incorporating active learning strategies into the curriculum can be challenging, the benefits are undeniable.
 Lecturers must adapt to the shifting demands of their students and continually seek ways to enhance their learning experiences.
 Offering practical advice and potential solutions for implementing these methods will bring greater value to our teaching and help prepare students for success in the real world.

 As we move forward in the ever-evolving landscape of higher education, it is crucial to focus on innovative teaching methods that truly engage students and promote active learning.
-By embracing these strategies, we can create a more dynamic and effective learning environment that prepares our students for the challenges they will face beyond the classroom.
+By embracing these active learning strategies, we can create a more dynamic and effective learning environment that prepares our students for the challenges they will face beyond the classroom.

 Ibham Veza and Vorathin Epin are lecturers in the mechanical engineering department at Universiti Teknologi Petronas, Malaysia.